 Just a 20-minute drive from Wellington City - check out a beach that suits you.

 A perfect spot in Porirua City.
 Cruise around the inlet towards Pāuatahanui and you’ll pass Ivey Bay and Browns Bay, two safe, shallow paddling beaches on mud flats, perfect for those sunny days.
 Drive around the inlet towards Pāuatahanui on Paremata Road, Mana, click here for google maps.
 Drive further along Paremata Road to reach Browns Bay.

-Perfect for: swimming (great for young children as there is a mud bottom), picnics (there is also a great coffee cart in Browns Bay), kayaking and launching small boats and exploring the mudflats at low tide.
+Perfect for: swimming, picnics, kayaking and launching small boats and exploring the mudflats at low tide.